 Remove Dirt and Debris on the Top of the Lawn Tractor Mower Deck

-Collection of dry materials on your deck can pose a fire danger.
-Heat from the friction of a deck belt can buildup causing a potential fire hazard when combined with dry debris.
+The collection of dry materials on your deck can pose a fire danger.
+The heat from the friction of a deck belt can build up causing a potential fire hazard when combined with dry debris.

 Check Pulleys and Belts on the Lawn Tractor Mower Deck